What is Bodily Injury Liability?

 In essence, BI Liability covers non-property-related expenses, while Property Damage Liability covers physical damage to property.

-How Much Does Bodily Injury Liability Coverage Cost?
+How Much Does Bodily Injury Coverage Cost?

-For instance, an auto policy with $100,000 per person and $300,000 per accident coverage will cost more than a policy with lower limits.
+For example, a policy with $100,000 per person and $300,000 per accident will cost more than one with lower limits.

 How Can a Policyholder Purchase More Coverage to Protect Their Assets?